ministryofjustice/moj-frontend/docs/components/index.md

 ---
-layout: layouts/thumbs.njk
+layout: layouts/thumbnail-grid.njk
 title: Components
-eleventyNavigation:
-  key: Components
-  parent: Building blocks
+index: true
 order: 10
 ---

 Components are reusable parts of a user interface that have been made to support a variety of applications.
 Individual components can be used in multiple different pages, patterns and context.